AfreenP/LeetCode-SQL-Solutions/README.md

 # LeetCode-SQL-Solutions
-Solutions to SQL problems from LeetCode
+This repository contains my solutions to SQL problems from LeetCode.
+I'm using this repository to practice SQL and keep track of my progress.